Last Updated on

 Facial could be groomed and shaped, or it could be left natural.
 Moustaches, sidies and beards were worn singularly or in combination – it was down to the wearer’s tastes and preferences.

 Moustaches were thick and full.
-One popular style was the horseshoe, where the hair extends down the side of the mouth (possibly inspired by the Fu Manchu moustache).
+One popular style was the horseshoe, where the hair extends down the side of the mouth.
+It was possibly inspired by the Fu Manchu moustache.

-Side boards (or side burns if you’re north American) were worn long and full, sometimes extending in width at the bottom (or along the jaw line) to create a mutton chop.
+Side boards (or side burns if you’re north American) were worn long and full.
+Sometimes, they extended in width at the bottom or along the jaw line to create a mutton chop.

 Beards came in varying styles, from the shaped Van Dyke to a full natural beard.

 Not all facial was real.
-Fake moustaches and beards were readily available in men’s salons and department stores, and the wearing of such items was accepted.
-Worn by men who wanted an easy way to change their look, or for those who couldn’t grow a lush enough soup strainer and beard.
+Fake moustaches and beards were readily available in men’s salons and department stores.
+Ideal for men who wanted an easy way to change their look.
+Further more, the wearing of such items was accepted.